 No new money was added to any accounts yet this year.

 I have just over 70% of my portfolio in 11 stocks.
-My TD Bank holding also just reach $100K in value in my portfolio.
-In fact, I have 33% in 4 stocks only.
+My TD Bank holding also just reached $100K in value in my portfolio.
+I have 33% in 4 stocks only.

 It represents how much conviction I have in my holdings and faith in them pulling back up when the markets turn sour.